-In 2019 DG-Move initiated to collect market-based rail infrastructure development requests.
-This initiative was submitted to the rail freight corridors by a letter signed by Ms Elisabeth Werner, Director DG-MOVE C because EC was seeking for a pragmatic approach for involving the opinion of the railway undertakings.
+In 2019 DG-MOVE initiated to collect market-based rail infrastructure development requests.
+This initiative was submitted to the rail freight corridors by a letter signed by Ms Elisabeth Werner, Director

+DG-MOVE C because EC was seeking for a pragmatic approach for involving the opinion of the railway undertakings.
 They wish to start from the investment plan of the rail freight corridors, focus on bottlenecks and cross-border connections.

-Proposals for infrastructure needs from the market perspective listed have been consulted first with railway undertakings at national level, then the input was gathered by the RFC OEM Advisory Groups' members.
-According to their interpretation RFC OEM Management Board collected "bottom-up" proposals which could be considered as valuable input to strengthen a closer cooperation between RFCs and CNCs in field of infrastructure development.
+Proposals for infrastructure needs from the market perspective listed have been consulted first with railway undertakings at national level, then the input was gathered by the AG members.
+According to their interpretation the MB collected 'bottom-up' proposals which could be considered as valuable input to strengthen a closer cooperation between rail freight and core network corridors in field of infrastructure development.
 In this consultancy period the railway undertakings were looking for cost-effective solutions when addressing the investment needs.
 They had four parameters in focus: train length (740 m), axle load (225 kN), transit time by country, and electrification.

-This market driven investment list with a complex presentation was presented at last OEM CNC Forum meeting held in November 2019 in Brussels and the whole document was handed over to Executive Board and to representatives of EC.
+This market driven investment list with a complex presentation was presented at the OEM CNC Forum meeting held in November 2019 in Brussels and the whole document was handed over to the ExBo and to the representatives of the European Commission.
 The evaluation of the proposals are ongoing and will be taken into consideration in the future e.g. in setting up the new version of the OEM CNC Work Plan or other additional investments' proposals.

 On the basis of the investment plan the corridor governance is monitoring regularly the implementation of corridor related reconstructions, rehabilitations and investments.
 The main driving force of these investments is to remove bottlenecks.
-The capacity management is strongly linked to the improvement of several infrastructure parameters as are listed in regulation 1315/2013/EU.
+The capacity management is strongly linked to the improvement of several infrastructure parameters as are listed in regulation 1315/2013/EU and to congested sections according to Art 47 of Directive 2012/34/EU.

-The Investment Plan is updated regularly by the RFC OEM Infrastructure Working group and is published as an Annex to Book 5.
+The Investment Plan is updated regularly by the RFC OEM Infrastructure Working group and is published as annex 6.

-In 2019 the update was made and it was incorporated into CIP.
+In 2023 the update was made and it was incorporated into CIP.
 To avoid the duplication the new data are available at this digital platform.
 For more information please, visit the RNE web-page.